With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

 Rose Medical Association Inc/peoria is a methadone clinic in Peoria, IL located in Peoria County at 209 West Romeo, B Garrett Boulevard, 61605 zip code area that also includes suboxone treatment.
-Rose Medical Association Inc/peoria provides buprenorphine maintenance, naltrexone administration and buprenorphine detox.
-Also, Rose Medical Association Inc/peoria provides domestic violence services, mentoring/peer support and recovery coaches.
+Rose Medical Association Inc/peoria provides methadone maintenance, relapse prevention from naltrexone and methadone detox.
+Also, Rose Medical Association Inc/peoria provides professional intervention, recovery coaches and case management.
 Rose Medical Association Inc/peoria provides opioid treatment for children and adolescents.
-Rose Medical Association Inc/peoria also provides detox treatment that consists of: opioid detox.
+Rose Medical Association Inc/peoria also provides detox treatment that includes: opioid detox.

-Human Service Center Rochelle is a methadone treatment center in Peoria, IL situated at 3420 North Rochelle Lane, 61654 zip code area.
-Human Service Center Rochelle provides methadone maintenance, suboxone prescription and buprenorphine maintenance.
+Human Service Center Rochelle is a methadone treatment center in Peoria, Illinois located at 3420 North Rochelle Lane, 61654 zip code.
+Human Service Center Rochelle provides suboxone prescription, methadone maintenance and buprenorphine maintenance.
 In addition, Human Service Center Rochelle offers case management.
 Human Service Center Rochelle includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.